PratikHande101/backend-challenge-cashrich/README.md

 4. **Fetch Coin Data**
     - **URL:** `/coin-data`
     - **Method:** `GET`
-    - **Description:** Fetches cryptocurrency data using the CoinMarketCap API.
+    - **Description:** Fetches cryptocurrency data using the CoinMarketCap API for logged in User and Saves in the DB.
     - **Headers:** `X-CMC_PRO_API_KEY: <Your-API-Key>`
     - **Response:** JSON data of cryptocurrency prices.